Connor12858/OTR-DASH/README.md

 4. **View on Nextion Display:**
    - The sensor values will also be visible on the Nextion display, with speed represented as a gauge.

-## Screenshots
-- **Page 0 (Primary Dashboard):** Shows the gauge angle, battery temperature, and acceleration.
-- **Page 1 (Detailed Sensor Data):** Displays torque, battery temperature, latitude, longitude, acceleration, current, and voltage.

-(Add screenshots here if available)

 ## Future Improvements
 - Integrate real sensor data from connected hardware.
 - Add support for more detailed graphics and charts on the web-based dashboard.
 - Implement error handling for sensor communication and data transmission.

 ## License
 This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as needed.

 ## Author
-Developed by [Your Name].
+Developed by Jaspartap Goomer.
 If you have any questions or suggestions, feel free to reach out.